-KILLING FORREST AND THE OTHER PARATROOPERS

-RYAN SEES FORREST AND THE OTHERS DIE

-No time to react.
+103. KILING FORREST AND THE OTHER PARATROOPERS RYAN SEES FORREST AND THE OTHERS DIE No time to react.
+HAND-TO-HAND FIGHTING Half a dozen Germans break through.

-HAND-TO-HAND FIGHTING

-Half a dozen Germans break through.

 Miller KILLS TWO MORE WITH A BURST.

-Is jumped on by one.
+RYAN Is jumped on by one.
 Upham FIRES.
 KILLS the German.

-Struggling with a pair of Germans.
+MILLER Struggling with a pair of Germans.
+JACKSON FIRES.

-FIRES.
 Drops one of the Germans on Miller with a head shot.
 Cuts open Miller's face with bits of skull.

-Leaps onto the final German attacking Miller.
+RYAN Leaps onto the final German attacking Miller.
 That German raises his rifle on Ryan.

-UPHAM AND REIBEN AND JACKSON

-All see it.
+UPHAM AND REIBEN AND JACKSON All see it.
 SIMULTANEOUSLY SHOOT the German.

-THE STUNNED GERMAN

-About to kill Ryan.
+THE STUNNED GERMAN About to kill Ryan.
 Torn apart by bullets from three directions.

-TJPHAM

-I got him.

-Like hell you did, I got him.
+UPHAM I got him.
+REIBEN Like hell you did, I got him.
+JACKSON SMILES He got him.

-JACKSON SMILES.

-He got him.

 MILLER SLAMS in a fresh clip.
 FIRES an arc.
 DROPS four Germans.
-Sees an oncoming RUSH OF GERMANS.
-BARKS to Reiben and Upham:
+Sees a oncoming RUSH OF GERMANS.
+BARKS to Reiben and

-BACK!
+MILLER BACK!
 LET'S GO!